lnu-norge/experiments/README.md

 # Experiments
-Experiments for LNU
+Experiments for LNU - Landsrådet for Norges barne - og ungdomsorganisasjoner

+As always, our goal is to make life as a volunteer youth organization better.

-These are quick and dirty experiments to test viability of ideas.
+These are quick and dirty experiments to test viability of ideas to that end.

 Don't take them too seriously.